-Courtney receives alot of questions about what to buy when it comes to wedding photography lenses, so I decided this would be a good topic to write on this month.
+Courtney receives a lot of questions about what is the best lens for wedding photography, so I decided this would be a good topic to write on this month.
 I think lens choice can be a personal thing, but I’ll do my best to share what I have experienced along the way.
 Not interested in wedding photography lenses?
 Be sure to check out our Everything You Need to Know About Camera Lenses Series.

 When I first started shooting weddings I heard that the 70-200mm 2.8 is THE ABSOLUTE BEST when it comes to wedding photography lenses.
 One website I read even called it the “ultimate wedding lens.”
 I HAD to have it.
 I saved & saved, then was so excited to use it at my next wedding.
 I liked it for sure & it had it’s moments where it played a big role in allowing me to capture something special from far away (ex: the final I Do & kiss while standing from the back of a large church).

 The bottom line is that you can never have TOO many lenses when shooting a wedding.
 I carry two bodies (the D700 & D3S) so I can have two lenses going at all times & use a wide variety of lenses through out the course of the event.
 Let’s talk about some of the things you want to take into account when choosing your lenses.

-How to choose your wedding photography lenses
+How to choose your lenses for wedding photography

-For instance, while the bride & bridesmaids are getting ready the 35mm would be a fun focal length, but if you have enough room to back-up the 50mm might be a better choice on a full frame camera so you don’t have any distortion.
+For instance, while the bride & bridesmaids are getting ready the 35mm would be a fun focal length, but if you have enough room to back-up the 50mm might be a better choice on a full frame camera so you don’t have any lens distortion.
 The 24-70mm would also be a good choice in this scenario if you would like the flexibility of being able to zoom in & out.

 2. What is your second shooter shooting with?

 I always shoot with something different than my second shooter.
 They can capture things differently from a unique angle & perspectives.
 Talk about it with your second & decide who will shoot with what & when.

 3. What kind of available light are you working with?